Glossary:

 I

 Immersive.
-[Trendy definition] Large-scale art show experiences where visitors are surrounded by projected visuals, soundscapes, and lighting effects on walls, floors, and ceilings all around them.
+[Trendy 2025 definition] Large-scale art show experiences where visitors are surrounded by projected visuals, soundscapes, and lighting effects on walls, floors, and ceilings all around them.
+(The immersive Van Gogh experiences, for example.)

 Induction loop.
-A type of assistive listening system, a loop of wire, that beams sound magnetically straight into hearing aids in public spaces.
+A type of assistive listening system: a loop of wire that beams sound magnetically straight into hearing aids in public spaces.
 The hearing aid has to be set to "T" (telecoil) to get the signal.
-You can make small loops for individual exhibits, and perimeter loops for whole theaters.
+You can make small loops for individual exhibition displays, and big perimeter loops for whole theaters.

 Install.
 [IN-stall] [Emphasis on first syllable.]
 Noun.
 A common industry shortening of the word "installation."
 "How did the IN-stall of the new display case go this weekend?"

 Inverted pyramid.
-A journalistic writing style where information is presented in descending order of importance, with the most critical details at the top (the lead) and supporting details following.
+A journalistic writing style where information is presented in descending order of importance, with the most critical details at the top (the “lede” or “lead” of the story — either spelling works, oddly) and supporting details following.
 Also works well in exhibition writing, and even in laying out whole exhibitions.

 L